-Council strives to provide a safe and clean living environment for our community by working to build strong partnerships with local communities, authorities and by implementing Council's Community Safety Strategy 2022-2026.
+Council strives to provide a safe and vibrant community, by working to build strong partnerships with local communities, authorities and by implementing Council's Community Safety Strategy 2022-2026.

 Council and the NSW Government are committed to reducing crime, and helping everyone understand their role in keeping the community safe.

 What resources are available?